datacoves/docs/docs/getting-started/Admin/README.md

     [Invite Users](reference/admin-menu/invitations.md)

-2. Once a user is registered you can edit and delete users
+2. Once a user is registered you can edit or delete users

     [Assign Role](reference/admin-menu/users.md)